GOOEY Vegan Small Batch Brown Butter Cinnamon Rolls – Gluten Free Option

 Why you’ll love this recipe:

-• Taste and texture: While these rolls are quick and easy to make, we’re not sacrificing any flavor or texture.
+- Taste and texture: While these rolls are quick and easy to make, we’re not sacrificing any flavor or texture.
+Think of the best cinnamon roll recipe you’ve ever had, then times that by 10 because that’s what vegan browned butter does.
 These cinnamon rolls are just as soft, fluffy, and sweet as your favorite- or maybe even better!
 These small batch cinnamon rolls just melt in your mouth and are so pillowy and sweet.
 You’ll maybe want another batch to be honest!

 Ingredients & Substitutions: